 1. Pursue an Undergraduate Degree

 The first step is to pursue a bachelor’s degree in psychology.
+A psychology course delves into the complexities of the human mind and behavior.
 Students can choose any psychology sub-field, such as cognitive, behavioral, social sciences, or biological paradigms.
 It is a necessary step, and professionals are required to undertake a master’s degree for licensure.

 A bachelor’s degree in psychology will create a solid groundwork for graduate degrees in psychotherapy and counseling practices.
 It is ideal to choose an undergraduate program that is most relevant to your graduate specialization.
 Typically, undergraduate degrees focus on human development and behavior and introduce foundational counseling skills and practices.